OEM Unlock: How to, Uses, Advantages, Disadvantages

 • Finally, go to the OEM Unlock option and toggle the switch towards the left to disable it.

-What Can I do After Enabling OEM Unlock?
+What Can I Do After Enabling OEM Unlock?

 There are tons of things that can be done after enabling OEM Unlock.
 I am mentioning a few of them just to get started,